 Children ages 4-7 will study the basics of dance, acting, group voice, and performance.
 No audition required for acceptance into this program.
-This camp meets Mon - Fri, June 25th - July 6th.
-During the production week of July 9th, students have a modified rehearsal schedule on Monday and Wednesday with two performances at the New Hazlett Theater (7/11 and 7/13).
+This camp meets Monday - Friday.
+During the production week, students have a modified rehearsal schedule on Monday and Wednesday with two performances at the New Hazlett Theater.
 Those ages 4-5 will attend 9:00am - 10:30am, and ages 6-7 will attend 9:00am - 12:00pm.

 Rates and Schedules

 A Deposit is required to hold your place.
 Tuition paid in full by (date TBD upon next summer's announcement of camp dates) will be subject to a 10% discount.